 The Liberty and MAYA-1 subsea cables which provide approximately 99% of the Island's digital communications to the outside world, through Jamaica and the US respectively, are both well over 20 years old and moving towards the end of their service life.
 In November 2023, the Governement announced that the Ministry of Planning, Agriculture, Housing & Infrastructure has enlisted the expertise of a project delivery team, at a cost of $1.39 million, to manage the upgrades of these ageing sytems.
 In a strategic partnership with Cambridge Management Consultants, specializing in subsea cable projects, and collaborating with WFN Strategies, an independent telecommunications engineering services provider based in Virginia, US, the Ministry aims to benefit from their combined knowledge in project planning, system procurement, and project execution.
 SBM International, based in Cayman, will also play a lead role in this collaborative effort.

 Unfortunately, it was announced in March of 2024 that the project is currently stalled as cost estimates far exceed expectations, dividing the government on the viability of the scheme.
-It is currently unclear in what form the project will move forward, if at all.

 Public Bus Service Improvements